 That ragged scream warms up the listener for “I Care About Everyone I Meet,” which is a straight-up punk-rock tune.
 The only thing that connects “I Care” to Among Giants’ back catalog is the positive lyrics present in both.
 The song is strong and enjoyable as a punk song, but even the rhythmic style of the tune has a whole different feel.
 I like both of these tunes a lot, but this might signal the end of acoustic-heavy tunes like “A Letter” and “Get Your Shit Straight.”
 Alas, nothing stays the same but change.
 Here’s to the new sound of Among Giants.

 It fits that they’re splitting with Aspiga, a gruff, tough, gritty pop-punk band.
 Both Aspiga tunes feature metallic bass tone, chunky guitar riffs, and tense moods.
 I’m not a huge fan of screaming in punk songs (that’s ultimately why I ended up writing an indie-pop blog, after growing up on pop-punk), but Aspiga does it tastefully in “Direction.”
 They bust out a synthesizer for “Old Hobbies,” which impressed me a ton and took me back to 2003.
 Their half of the split is fun and enjoyable for fans of the genre, although long-time readers of IC may not be into something so gritty and tough.
-You can pick up the 7″ over at Say-10 Records, or stream the full thing.
+You can pick up the 7″ over at Say-10 Records.

 I’ll admit it, I’m uncool: I think vinyl is too much work.
 When I want to experience music, I want to sit back and let it wash over me.
 I just don’t look forward to breaking reverie so I can flip the record.
 Phil Lomac and Andy Angelos have come up with a plan to popularize a different sort of music experience.
 They want you to enjoy a spot of tea while you hear their music.